helmwave/helmwave/README.md

 🌊 HelmWave is **[helm](https://github.com/helm/helm/)-native** tool for deploy your Helm Charts via **GitOps**.
 HelmWave is like docker-compose for helm.

+- Deploy multiple environments by one step
+- Seperate values for environments
+- Common values for apps
-- Keep a directory of chart value files and maintain changes in version control.
+- Keep a directory of chart value files
-- Apply CI/CD to configuration changes
+- Maintain changes in version control.
 - Template values
-- Aggregate your application
+- Step by Step deployment.

 ## Comparison